-... the trade of 1865 differed little from the of 1864.
+... the trade of 1865 differed little from that of 1864.

-Robert M. Hutchinson actively engaged in the cattle trade testified that he shipped 1,200 head from theilacom to Victoria in 1865 and in addition he shipped 4,500 head of sheep.
+Robert M. Hutchinson actively engaged in the cattle trade testified that he shipped 1,200 head from theilacoom to Victoria in 1865 and in addition he shipped 4,500 head of sheep.
 He believed these shipments represented about half of the stock shipped that year.

-Pacific coast.
+victoria looms large at this period of the cattle trade on the Pacific coast.
 It was the center of distribution to the British Columbia markets.

 The steamboats actively engaged in this transportation made a fortune for their owners.
-The Bliza Anderson charged W15 per head to carry cattle to Victoria during those boom days.
+The "liza "nderson charged "15 per head to carry cattle to Victoria during those boom days.
 (C.B.
-Bagley, History of Scattle.)
+Bagley, History of Seattle.)

-below is an excerpt from the Walla Walla Statesman, August 17, 1866:
+elow is an excerpt from the Walla Walla Statesman, August 17, 1866:

-"Wallula is full of goods for "lackfoot which are being rapidly hurried away on pack trains..."
-Added to this activity 650 head of cattle passed through "allula last Saturday for "ariboo, Tritish clumbia, having been driven all the way from Marysville, "alifornia.
+"Wallula is full of goods for Blackfoot which are being rapidly hurried away on pack trains..
+Added to this activity 650 head of cattle passed through Wallula last Saturday for ariboo, ritish Clumbia, having been driven all the way from Marysville, alifornia.
 They swam Snake river at the mouth on Saturday afternoon without losing a hoof.

-he cattle belong to Jerome Harper and J.H.
+The cattle belong to Jerome Harper and J.H.
 Parsons.
-They are heavy catled dealers and have been engaged in driving cattle through to Tritish columbia since 1860.
+They are heavy catible dealers and have been engaged in driving cattle through to ritish Columbia since 1860.
 They usually pass through here about the last of July or the first of August.
-They drive from six hundred to a thousand head every year...cumtux.
+They drive from six hundred to a thousand head every year...cumtux."

-The same year W. McEnnery brought 500 head into the Walla Walla valley to winter at his ranch and drove them makt spring to the blackfood market.
-(Walla Walla Stat sman July 13, 1866) Herds driven to blackfood market in 1867 found the country filled with cattle, prices low and competition keen.
+The same year W. McEnnery brought 500 head into the Walla Walla valley to winter at his ranch and drove them next spring to the Blackfood market.
+(Walla Walla Statesman July 13, 1866) Herds driven to Blackfood market in 1867 found the country filled with cattle, prices low and competition keen.
 Two years later the cattle drives from Eastern Washington to the mining camps practically stopped.
-Those territories were raising their own stock (Salawn)
+Those territories were raising their own stock (Splawn)

 About this time Dan Drumheller started for the Frasier river with 400 head of excellent steers.
-It was in the spring and ther iver was full effortitwood.
+It was in the spring and the river was full of driftwood.
 Several attempts were made before the entire herd was safely grounded on the opposite shore.
 When he reached his destination he found the British Columbia make t choked with cattle butMr.
-Harper, the largest cattle buyer in British Columbia, purchased his herd at \$75 a head with the promise that Dan would not bring any more cattle into British Columbia.
+Harper, the largest cattle buyer in Pritish Columbia, purchased his herd at \$75 a head with the promise that Dan would not bring any more cattle into British Columbia.
 Harper was an old friend.
-The rangement of the west were a cordial lot not only because of the risolated position but also because of the fact that men having the same occupation tend to ding together, to suffer together and to enjoy each other's pleasures and profits.
+The rangement of the west were a cordial lot not only because of the risolated position but also because of the fact that men having the same occupation tend to cling together, to suffer together and to enjoy each other's pleasures and profits.

-The reason Harper gave \$75 a head for Dan's cattle was that in made the deal, drove the herd to ritish Columbia and sold themat the mines for \$100,000.
-In 1873 Harper engaged Drum eller to help him drive shipment to the east.
+The reason Harper gave \$75 a head for Dan's cattle was that in 1864 Dan told Harper where he could buy 1,000 steers for \$6,000.
+Harper made the deal, drove the herd to ritish Columbia and sold themat the mines for \$100,000.
+In 1873 Harper engaged Drumheller to help him drive 2,500 steers to the United States.
+This herd was driven to Nevada and sold for shipment to the east.
 (Drumheller.)